- I am Canadian and I have a criminal record; can I travel to Mexico?

 - Can I bring my prescription medicine or blood pressure/blood glucose monitor into Mexico?

 Devices for measuring blood pressure or blood glucose may be brought into Mexico, as well as medications for personal use; psychotropic drugs should be accompanied by their medical prescription.

 - What articles can I bring into Mexico as part of my luggage?

-- Can I get an FM3 or renew it at any Mexican consular office in Canada?
+- Can I renew my temporary resident card at any Mexican consular office in Canada?

-Beginning August 1, 2010, Consular Offices of Mexico are no longer entitled to issue or renew Immigrant or Non Immigrant cards (FM-2 or FM-3).
+Beginning August 1, 2010, Consular Offices of Mexico are no longer entitled to renew temporary resident cards.

 - I need to get a Canadian visa for my Mexican fiancé (e), what can I do?